Eric-Guo/attr_accessible2strong_params/README.md

     $ aa2sp [filename OR dirname OR .]

 Run `aa2sp .` in your rails root folder and program will do auto convert.
 Ensure the Git repository is clean.
 (You don't want to mix up your changes and auto convert changes, right?)

-## Known issue

-Due to the using [unparser](https://github.com/mbj/unparser#usage) to rewrite the source code, so it does not reproduce your source!
-It produces equivalent source.